Peer-Reviewed Publications

 This paper examines how treaty withdrawal affects international cooperation.
 By terminating its treaty commitments, the exiting state could earn a reputation for unreliability, making other states less willing to cooperate with it.
 However, states’ reactions to withdrawal vary markedly, even though it is public behavior.
 I develop an experiential theory of international cooperation that explains this variation.
 I argue that withdrawal damages the exiting state’s relations with other treaty members, causing them to ratify fewer agreements with it in the future.
 I test this theory using an original dataset of all treaties registered with the United Nations and a case study of France’s exit from NATO’s status of forces agreement.
 I find that withdrawal reduces treaty members’ ratification of agreements with the exiting state by 7.9% in the seven years after exit.
 This effect increases with the salience and material cost of withdrawal and can spill across issue areas.

-Averell Schmidt, "Treaty Withdrawal and the Development of International Law," Review of International Organizations, Forthcoming.
+Averell Schmidt, "Treaty Withdrawal and the Development of International Law," Review of International Organizations, Vol. 19, No. 4 (October 2024), pp. 785–808.

 Lawrence S. Finkelstein Prize, International Organization Section, ISA.